hr-survey.com

 Committed

 Committed focuses on dedication and perseverance in achieving assigned goals.
 This dimension highlights maintaining motivation, fostering a disciplined work ethic, actively contributing to success, and fully backing the objectives set for individuals or teams.
-It centers on the emotional and behavioral commitment to fulfilling goals, ensuring steady progress and ongoing momentum
+It centers on the emotional and behavioral commitment to fulfilling goals, ensuring steady progress and ongoing momentum.

 Understands Metrics

 Understands Metrics emphasizes knowing how progress and success are measured against those goals.
 This dimension centers on evaluation criteria, including KPIs, benchmarks, and assessment methods.
-It ensures individuals understand how achievements are quantified, tracked, and analyzed to determine effectiveness
+It ensures individuals understand how achievements are quantified, tracked, and analyzed to determine effectiveness.

 Creating Measures